Steve Morris (rugby league)

 Steve 'Slippery' Morris (born 19 June 1957) is an Australian former rugby league footballer who played in the 1970s and 1980s.
 A state and national representative, his club career was played with the St. George Dragons and the Eastern Suburbs Roosters.

 Career

 Initially a halfback, Morris came to selectors' attention when playing for the Dapto club.
 In the 1978 season he gained selection in the New South Wales Country Rugby League side and was then chosen to represent New South Wales and Australia.
+As of 2025 he is the last player to have represented Australia while still playing in the country rugby league competitions.

 St. George Dragons

 In season 1979 Morris joined the St George club and won a premiership in his début year in the Sydney top grade.
 In the 1979 Grand Final he took out the Best Player award, the Dave Brown Medal (now known as the Clive Churchill Medal).

 In 1984, under Dragons coach Roy Masters, the speedy halfback made a very successful transition to the Wing position, that season he was awarded the 'Dally M' medal for winger of the year.
 He was the NSW Rugby Football League's top try scorer in 1984.
 He also played wing for St. George Dragons in the 1985 Grand Final.

 In all, Morris played 180 games for the Dragons over eight years at the club and whilst he did not represent for Australia again he made further appearances for the New South Wales Blues under the State of Origin selection criteria on the wing in game III of 1984, and game I of 1986.